phkaiser13/PeitchGIT/docs/user-guide/lua-scripting.md

 -- File: src/plugins/my_aliases.lua

--- Log to confirm the plugin is loading phgit.log("INFO", "Loading custom aliases.")
+-- Log to confirm the plugin is loading ph.log("INFO", "Loading custom aliases.")

--- Create a short alias 'st' for the 'status' command phgit.register_alias("st", "status")
+-- Create a short alias 'st' for the 'status' command ph.register_alias("st", "status")

--- Create a 'commit-push' alias for the 'SND' command phgit.register_alias("cp", "SND")
+-- Create a 'commit-push' alias for the 'SND' command ph.register_alias("cp", "SND")

-phgit.log("INFO", "Custom aliases 'st' and 'cp' registered.")
+ph.log("INFO", "Custom aliases 'st' and 'cp' registered.")
 ```

-After restarting `phgit` (or running it for the first time after adding the file), you can now run `phgit st` instead of `phgit status`, and `phgit cp` instead of `phgit SND`.
+After restarting `ph` (or running it for the first time after adding the file), you can now run `ph st` instead of `ph status`, and `ph cp` instead of `ph SND`.

 ## Hooking into the Git Lifecycle

-`phgit` allows you to define special global functions in your Lua scripts that act as "hooks."
-These hooks are automatically called by the `phgit` core at specific points in the Git lifecycle, allowing you to run custom logic.
+`ph` allows you to define special global functions in your Lua scripts that act as "hooks."
+These hooks are automatically called by the `ph` core at specific points in the Git lifecycle, allowing you to run custom logic.

 ### The `on_pre_push` Hook